kreft/iDynoMiCS-2/GuideForDevelopers.md

 ``` java
 void loadAspects(Node xmlNode)
 ```
-This method loads all aspects from the given parent node
+This method loads all aspects from the given parent node, this method should be called where you implement the XMLable interface.

 ``` java
 boolean isAspect(String aspect)
 ```
-This method returns true if the aspect exists in the root registry or in any of it's branches (see branched aspect registries)
+This method returns true if the aspect exists in the root registry or in any of it's branches (see branched aspect registries).
+Since every agent/aspect owner may be unique check whether the called aspect is defined in this aspect registry or in one of it's branches

 ``` java
 Object getValue(String aspect)